+ -

 Benefits from the Hadith

-1. The Hadīth points out the merit of belief and that it is the main requirement for accepting people's good deeds.
+1. The Hadīth points out the merit of belief and that it is a requirement for accepting people's good deeds.

-2. It shows the evil impact of disbelief and that it renders good deeds worthless.
+2. It shows the evil impact of disbelief and that it renders virtuous deeds worthless.

-4. The good deeds of a disbeliever will be recorded for him if he embraces Islam, and he will be rewarded for them, out of Allah's bounty, due to his good practicing of Islam.
+4. The honorable deeds of a disbeliever will be recorded for him if he embraces Islam, and he will be rewarded for them.